Skip to content

 If you haven’t already discovered it (and live in England) the Student Calculator is a fantastic way to calculate your costs compared to the money you have coming in.
 This way you will know before you sign that you can afford to pay your rent.
 Stretching your student budget isn’t worth it – it means you might miss out on some of the great opportunities university offers or even worse, not be able to buy the essentials.

-7. Read the tenancy agreement carefully
+7. Read the Tenancy Agreement Carefully

-This is a legally-binding document, so take some time to check each point carefully and make sure you understand everything.
+This is a legally binding document, so take some time to check each point carefully and make sure you understand everything.
 If there’s anything that you’re not sure about then take the letter to your student union and speak to the advisors there.
 Don’t sign until you are completely happy.

 Finding a house share is a really exciting experience and if you follow these tips then finding a great place to live shouldn’t be too difficult.